-Every father who's honest with himself knows the feelings expressed so bluntly by one of the writers of the Bible: "What I want to do I do not do, but what I hate I do."
+Every father who's honest with himself knows the feelings that are expressed so bluntly by one of the writers of the Bible.
+He said, "What I want to do I do not do, but what I hate I do."
 Then he cries out in a desperate desire to change: "Who will rescue me?"
-(Romans 7:15 , 19, 24).
+(Romans 7:15, 24).

-That's what all of us fathers need - if we'll be honest about the darkness inside us.
+That's what all of us fathers need - if we'll be honest about the darkness we’ve got in us.
 We need a rescuer.
 That Bible writer found Him.
 The answer to his "who will rescue me?" is to the point - "Thanks be to God - through Jesus Christ our Lord!"

-Jesus came here to tame the monster of sin that first poisons us, then progressively everyone we love.
+My hope as a dad has been His rescue from the dark side of me.
+Jesus came here to tame the monster of sin that first poisons us, and then progressively poisons everyone we love.
 I might not have thought it was so bad when I was the only one being hurt by my sin.
 But now it scars the people I love the most.
-I want to change - but if I could have changed, I would have by now.
+I want to change - but if I could have changed, I would have.
 Like every dad, I really do need the Rescuer.

 Truth is, a man needs Jesus to be the man he needs to be.
 That his wife needs him to be.
 That his children really need him to be.
 And when a man surrenders himself to Jesus, He unleashes the same power that raised Him from the dead to change a man from the inside out.